Consistency-guided Prompt Learning for Vision-Language Models: Experiments

-In this section, we present a sensitivity analysis of the proposed method to some of its key parameters.
+\textbf{Sensitivity study.} In this section, we present a sensitivity analysis of the proposed method to some of its key parameters.
 First, we investigate the impact of the weight factor ($\lambda$) of the consistency constraint loss.
-The results are reported in Table \ref{tab:weight_sensitivity}.
-We observe that higher values of $\lambda$ lead to better accuracy, indicating the high importance of the consistency constraint.
+From Table \ref{tab:weight_sensitivity}, we observe that higher values of $\lambda$ lead to better accuracy, indicating the high importance of the consistency constraint.
 Specifically, we achieve the best accuracy for $\lambda=8$ on 6 out of 11 datasets and close to the best accuracy on the remaining datasets, except for EuroSAT dataset.
 Factors such as data distribution and its similarity to the pre-training dataset of CLIP influence the value of $\lambda$, resulting in different optimal values for different datasets.
+The performance does not improve for $\lambda>8$.

 Next, we explore how the performance of CoPrompt varies with different numbers of prompt layers and present the results in Table \ref{tab:sensitivity_prompt_layers}.
-While previous works like MaPLe \cite{MaPLe} have shown the best results with 9 prompt layers, we observe that adding prompts on all 12 layers of the encoder leads to the best accuracy.
+While previous works like MaPLe \citep{MaPLe} have shown the best results with 9 prompt layers, we observe that adding prompts on all 12 layers of the encoder leads to the best accuracy.
 The consistency constraint introduced in CoPrompt enables us to train more parameters without overfitting.
 Table \ref{tab:sensitivity_train_epochs} shows the results for different numbers of training epochs.
 We find that the best performance is achieved with 8 epochs.